keppel2/pinn-swift/README.md

 * `<ID> ":=" <expr> ;`
   * Short declaration.
 The `id` is set to the type and value of the `expr`.

 The grammar is clean of implementation language and is written in ANTLR as a visitor to the tree.
-It has implementations in Go and Swift.
-The Swift implementation is more recent.

 ## Built-in functions
 * `exit()`